 EMU History faculty regularly offer classes that incorporate off-campus travel.

-Thanks to the recent generosity of various donor, we have several new scholarships to support our majors and minors participating in various study abroad programs.
+Thanks to the generosity of various donors, we have several scholarships to support our majors and minors participating in study abroad programs.

-Over winter break, Ron Delph tours Italy with the students enrolled in HIST 329: Power, Place and Image in Florence and Rome and HIST 516: Medieval and Renaissance Florence & Rome.
-Students travel to Italy over winter break, where they stay in the beautiful cities of Florence and Rome while studying the society and culture of Medieval and Renaissance Italy.
+Over winter break, Ron Delph and his students travel to Italy, where they stay in the beautiful cities of Florence and Rome while studying the society and culture of Medieval and Renaissance Italy.
 Course work investigates the dynamics of social and political power, and the relationships between men and women, both inside and outside families.
 The class spends time studying tangible manifestations of power as expressed in monuments, palaces, city walls and churches.
 They also use the art of Medieval and Renaissance Florence and Rome to gain an understanding of the mentality and values of the period, and to explore the religious beliefs and practices of the time.
 In Rome students stay in a small hotel, while in Florence accommodations are in a family-run pensione.
 A complete trip itinerary and information on the cost and academic requirements are available on this website.